 As with all weight lifting, especially with the upper body, use weights.
-And when you’re going into a forward position, you want to ensure that your shoulder blades are stayed tucked down and back through the exercise.
+When you go into a forward position, you want to ensure that your shoulder blades are stayed tucked down and back through the exercise.
 That’s it for the elite level side lunge bicep curl.

-The preacher bicep curl encourages a flexed position and should be avoided.
+The preacher bicep curl is another one of the bicep curl variations.
+Unfortunately, this variation encourages a flexed position and should be avoided.
 The standing bicep curl (described above) is a better exercise for people concerned about their posture and individuals with osteoporosis.